 Use less hazardous chemicals if possible.
 Use the smallest amount of flammable liquid necessary for your procedure.
 Use closed systems whenever possible.
 If you must work with open systems, use a fume hood to prevent accumulation of flammable vapor.
-Close the fume hood sash when not performing your procedure but flammable chemicals are still present.
+Close the fume hood sash when flammable chemicals are still present, even when not performing your procedure.

-Each flammable liquid has two fairly definite limits defining the range of concentrations in mixtures with air that will propagate flames or explode.
-The limits are called the Lower Flammability Limit (LFL) and the Upper Flammability Limit (UFL).
+Each flammable liquid has two limits: Lower Flammability Limit (LFL) and Upper Flammability Limit (UFL) defining the range of concentrations in mixtures with air that will propagate flames or explode.
 These limits are also sometimes referred to as the Lower Explosive Limit (LEL) and the Upper Explosive Limit (UEL).
 The range that a fire or explosion could occur becomes wider with increasing ambient temperature and in oxygen enriched atmospheres.
-The flash points and the ranges of LFL to UFL are shown for some typical laboratory chemicals in the following table (Table 2-11.
-Flash Points and Flammability Limits of Some Chemicals).
+In Table 2-11 (below), Flash Points and Flammability Limits, flash points and the ranges of LFL to UFL are shown for typical laboratory chemicals.

-Table 2-11 Flash Points and Flammability Limits of Some Chemicals
+Table 2-11 Flash Points and Flammability Limits of Certain Chemicals

 Chemical Flash Point °C / °F Auto-Ignition Temperature Flammability Limits (% volume in air)

 °C / °F Lower (LFL) Upper (UFL)

 Acetone -37.8 / -36 465 / 870 4 60

 Benzene -11.0 / 12 560 / 1040 1.3 7.1

 Carbon disulfide -30.0 / -22 80 / 176 1.3 50

 Diethyl ether -45.0 / -49 160 / 320 1.9 36

 Ethanol 12.8 / 55 365 / 690 3.3 19

 Methanol 11.1 / 52 385 / 725 6.7 36

 Methyl ethyl ketone -6.1 / 21 516 / 960 1.8 10

 Pentane -40.0 / -40 260 / 500 1.5 7.8

 Toluene 4.4 / 40 480 / 896 1.2 7.1

-If you are warming flammable liquids above the auto-ignition temperature, make sure there is no exposure to air or oxygen until the temperature drops below the auto-ignition temperature, such as those shown in the table above.
-Make sure the ovens are appropriately designed for flammable liquids (no internal ignition sources and/or vented mechanically).
+If you are warming flammable liquids above the auto-ignition temperature, make sure there is no exposure to air or oxygen until the temperature drops below the auto-ignition temperature (such as those shown in the table above).
+Make sure the ovens are specifically designed for flammable liquids (no internal ignition sources and/or vented mechanically).

 If you need to heat flammable liquids, use devices that have good controls, such as steam baths, salt and sand baths, oil baths, heating mantles and hot air baths.
-Do not use open flames because along with being a potential ignition source, it is also harder to maintain exact control of the heat applied.
+Do not use open flames; along with being a potential ignition source, it is harder to maintain exact control of the heat applied.

-You should also minimize the total quantity of flammable materials in the lab, and keep them stored in proper containers (plastic or metal containers or safety cans) as described in Section 2.D.3 above.
-Cap containers as soon as you have poured out the amount you will need.
+You should also minimize the total quantity of flammable materials in the lab and keep them stored in proper containers (plastic or metal containers, or safety cans) as described in Section 2.D.3 (above).
+Cap containers as soon as you have poured out the amount needed.